balderdashy/sails-docs/reference/blueprint-api/Create.md

 }
 ```

-Similarly, if the new record included values for attributes representing a [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) associations, then `addedTo` notifications will be sent to any clients subscribed to the records on the other side of the relationship.
+Similarly, if the new record included values for attributes representing [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) associations, then `addedTo` notifications would be sent to any clients subscribed to the records on the other side of the relationship.
 See the [add blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.

 <docmeta name="displayName" value="create">
 <docmeta name="pageType" value="endpoint">